-- Information on Children Looked After will be shared with school staff on a "need to know basis" - The designated teacher will discuss what information is shared with which school staff at the PEP meeting.
+- Information on CLA will be shared with school staff on a "need to know basis" - CLA reviews provide school staff with the opportunity to discuss information that should or should not be diss - The DT will discuss what information is shared with which school staff at the PEP meeting.
 Once this has been agreed with the social worker, carer, young person, and other parties, complete confidentiality is to be maintained.